ijjadalokesh/-CodeClauseInternShip_Devkit-/README.md

-The provided HTML code is for a responsive landing page built using HTML, CSS, and JavaScript.
-The page has the following sections:

 Header: Contains a navigation bar with a logo, menu items, and a toggle button for mobile devices.
 Hero Section: Features a main heading, info text, and two call-to-action buttons.
 Features Section: Displays three grid columns with icons, titles, and descriptions.